 As a technical university, it is our claim to actively participate in shaping the digital transformation in economy and society.
 To this end, we will successively integrate digitally-supported courses into our classroom teaching, in addition to the development of new study programmes for digitisation

-Research at THI is organized in five research institutes - CARISSMA (C-IAD, C-ISAFE, and C-ECOS), the Institute for Innovative Mobility (IIMo) and the Institute for New Energy Systems (InES) - as well as individual fields of competence.
+Research at THI is organized in five research institutes - CARISSMA (C-IAD, C-ISAFE, and C-ECOS), the Institute for Innovative Mobility (IIMo), Institute for New Energy Systems (InES), AImotion Bavaria and Sustainability Research and Transfer Center Neuburg (ForTraNN), - as well as individual fields of competence.
 The research projects are concentrated in the Centre for Applied Research (FORTEC).
 In addition, FORTEC is responsible for the strategic network projects and the Graduate Centre.
 The research institutes fulfil the criteria of research priorities and are shown on the HRK Research Map.

 In order to keep up with the increasing pace of innovation and the rapid growth of knowledge in all professional fields, THI has made academic continuing education a central concern.
 The Institute for Executive Education (IAW), founded in 2008, bundles all activities of the university's continuing education programme and offers a variety of events and courses under this roof.
 The target group is professionals who want to gain further qualifications while working.
 The IAW offers a wide range of courses, from part-time Master's programmes to tailor-made corporate programmes, as well as individual events and public lectures.